Code-Institute-Submissions/NGeorgi3v-Simon_Game/ReadMe.md

     - You will not be able to click on the pads whilst the computer sequence is running, when a game is not being played or when you win or lose the game.
     The game has been carefully programmed to be active and not active at relevant points in the game.

-    - Also a win and lose sounds are provided for a clear distinction when the user get the sequence correct or no.

 3. #### 'Game-Info' Modal